YanaSn0/Tampermonkey/README.md

 Use the YT link so the Unsub button shows or in YT: Subscriptions > Manage > Reload the page to start Tampermonkey.

-Increase this to take longer than 30 minutes: setTimeout(resolve, 1800000));
+Increase this to take longer than 30 minutes: setTimeout(resolve, 1800000)); // 30-minute delay before reload

 Increase these to take longer than 2 to 4 seconds per click. clickDelay = 2000 + Math.random() * 2000;